rpdelaney/l4d2-tourney-rules/documents-export-2014-02-12/rules.md

 ######2.1.1 Pairings

 For the first round, matches will be paired according to the judgment of the tournament director.
 For subsequent rounds, teams will be paired at random against other teams with the same score of Won : Lost games.

-<H6>2.1.2</H6> Under no circumstances will two teams will play each other more
-than once.

-######2.1.3 There will be no eliminations due to poor results or lost
+There will be no eliminations due to poor results or lost games.
-games.

-For information on the Swiss System, you can review the following
-links:

-* Wikipedia,
-* World Chess Federation,
-* Swiss tournament rules DCI Tournament Handbook
+######2.1.2 Double jeopardy
+Under no circumstances will two competitors face each other more than once.

 ######2.1.4 Tiebreakers